-After spending a lot of time and trying a bunch of different ways to fix the problem, only one solution ended for me.
-I will cover that solution first, but will also cover other possible solutions, as the first solution may not fix the problem for everyone.
+After spending a lot of time trying many different ways to fix the problem, only one solution ended.
+I will cover that solution first and cover other possible solutions, as the first solution may not fix the problem for everyone.

 Method 1 – Unplug the computer

 So how did I finally fix the problem?
-Well, if you’re lucky, it’s an extremely simple solution!
-Try this method first and if it works you will save a lot of time.
+Well, if you’re lucky, it’s a straightforward solution!
+Try this method first, and if it works, you will save a lot of time.

-Simply unplug your computer from the power source.
-That’s right that’s it!
-Note that this doesn’t mean just shutting down your computer using the power button because most modern computers don’t actually turn off completely and the motherboard will still get power.
-This is sometimes useful if you want to remotely wake up the computer, etc.
+Unplug your computer from the power source.
+That’s right, that’s it!
+Note that this doesn’t mean just shutting down your computer using the power button because most modern computers don’t turn off completely, and the motherboard will still get power.
+This is sometimes useful if you want to wake up the computer, etc., remotely.

 Method 2 – Update USB driver